MicrosoftDocs/azure-dev-docs/articles/java/ee/traditional-websphere-application-server-virtual-machines.md

 ## Prerequisites

 - An Azure subscription; if you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/credit-for-visual-studio-subscribers/) or sign up for a [free account](https://azure.microsoft.com/free/).
 - An IBMid with necessary entitlement for WebSphere Traditional.
 This offer is Bring-Your-Own-License.
 To deploy this offer, you must enter your registered IBMid and your IBMid must have active WebSphere entitlements associated with it.
-If provisioning fails due to lack of entitlements, ask the primary or secondary contacts for your IBM Passport Advantage site to grant you access, or follow steps at IBM eCustomer Care for further assistance.
-This offer also assumes you are properly licensed to run offers in Microsoft Azure.
+If provisioning fails due to lack of entitlements, ask the primary or secondary contacts for your IBM Passport Advantage site to grant you access.
+Alternately, follow steps at IBM eCustomer Care for further assistance.
+This offer also assumes you're properly licensed to run offers in Microsoft Azure.
 For more information, see [IBM eCustomer Care](https://ibm.biz/IBMidEntitlement).

 ## Provision a cluster